MLHale/nebraska-gencyber/teachers/phishing/email-headeranalysis.md

 * `Bcc:` or `X-UIDL:` entries exist.
 This is a sign of poorly crafted header.
 They are never in normal emails!

-* `X-Spam score`, `X-Spam flag` and `X-Spam status` entries help determine “spaminess”.
-But the scores are not standardized across servers so these have to examined on a case by case basis.
+* `X-Spam score`, `X-Spam flag` and `X-Spam status` entries help determine “spamminess”.
+But the scores are not standardized across servers so these have to examine on a case by case basis.

-Google has a [online tool](https://toolbox.googleapps.com/apps/messageheader/) that helps to examine the "hops" and the time delay between them.
+Google has an [online tool](https://toolbox.googleapps.com/apps/messageheader/) that helps to examine the "hops" and the time delay between them.
 Large delays in accepting email by the first server may be a sign of overloaded and resource constrained spam servers.
 Here's what the tool shows about [email-header1.txt](./email-headers/email-header1.txt).
-There is a suspicious 12 minute delay right at the beginning, which may indicate a overloaded spam sending email server.
-Sometimes, time difference between servers may cause false positives.
+There is a suspicious 12-minute delay right at the beginning, which may indicate an overloaded spam sending email server.
+Sometimes, the time difference between servers may cause false positives.

 ![google header analysis](./img/googleheaderanalyzer.png)